Zagon, Covasna: History

 The locality formed part of the Székely Land region of the historical Transylvania province.
 From 1876 until 1920, the village belonged to the Háromszék County of the Kingdom of Hungary.
-After the Treaty of Trianon, it became part of Romania.
+In the immediate aftermath of World War I, following the declaration of the Union of Transylvania with Romania, the area passed under Romanian administration during the Hungarian–Romanian War of 1918–1919.
+By the terms of the Treaty of Trianon of 1920, it became part of the Kingdom of Romania.